ManrajGrover/Twitterati/README.md

-# Twitterati
+# Twitterati[*currently under development*]
-Developing Twitter clone using Twitter API[currently under development]
+Developing Twitter clone using Twitter API

 ## To Do